Members

 Community Foundations

 Indiana is home to 94 community foundations (legal entities, affiliates, and area funds), with at least one community foundation based in every county.
 Indiana’s community foundations are tax-exempt charitable organizations created by and for the people of our state's diverse communities.
-Holding over $4.3 billion in assets, Indiana community foundations are tax-exempt, nonprofit, publicly supported philanthropic organizations created for the broad-based public benefit of the residents in their geographic areas.
+Community foundations are publicly supported philanthropic organizations created for the broad-based public benefit of the residents in their geographic areas.

 Corporate Foundations & Giving Programs